Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

 **Features that have been implemented:**

 * Easy to use navigation on all screen screensizes.
-* Contact form with radio buttons (not working yet).
+* Contact form with radio buttons.
 * Attractive and recognizable design.
 * Social media links

 **Features that will be implemented in the future:**

 * Video's
-* Working Read more buttons
-* Working radio buttons in contact form
 * Forum

 ## Testing ##